alexavelez/Excel/AI_ML_salaries_2024/AI_ML_salaries_analysis.md

 * What is the average salary based on different employment types (full-time, part-time, contract)?
 * How does company size influence salaries across job titles or experience levels?

+I will answer these questions for the year 2024 and compare them with previous years.

+## Deliverables:
+As part of this analysis, the following deliverables will be provided:

+Excel Analysis:

+A comprehensive analysis using pivot tables to summarize key salary trends.
+The pivot tables will allow for filtering and exploring salary data across different job titles, experience levels, regions, and employment types.
+Dynamic Dashboard:

+An interactive Excel dashboard that visually represents key findings through charts and graphs.
+This dashboard will be designed to easily update from the source dataset, ensuring that the analysis remains current as new data becomes available.

 ## The dataset

 The dataset contains a single table with all salary information structured as follows: